oracle-livelabs/oci/oci-apm-weblogic/00-introduction/introduction.md

 Among other capabilities, OCI APM includes an implementation of a Distributed Tracing system.
 It collects and processes transaction trace data (spans) from the monitored application and make it available for viewing, dashboarding, exploration, alerts, etc. For more information on APM and Trace Explorer please refer to Application Performance Monitoring > **[Use Trace Explorer](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/doc/use-trace-explorer.html)** section in the OCI Documentation.

-In the workshop, you will learn how to instrument Java microservices application deployed on a Kubernetes cluster with APM agents.
+In the workshop, you will learn how to instrument WebLogic application deployed on a Kubernetes cluster with APM agents.
 You will also learn how to create an APM domain in the Oracle Cloud and use Trace Explorer to search and view traces/spans in the APM User Interface.

 ### Objectives